 Section 5.2.3 Conversion of Class T Common Shares and Class D Common Shares.
-Each Class T Common Share and Class D Common Share shall automatically and without any action on the part of the holder thereof convert into a number of Class I Common Shares equal to the Class T Conversion Rate or Class D Conversion Rate, respectively, on the earliest of (a) a Listing of Class I Common Shares, (b) a merger or consolidation of the Corporation with or into another entity, or the sale or other disposition of all or substantially all of the Corporation's assets, (c) the end of the month in which the Dealer Manager in conjunction with the Corporation's transfer agent determines that total Selling Commissions and Distribution Fees paid with respect to such Share would exceed 8.75% of the sum of the Gross Proceeds from the sale of such Share and the aggregate Reinvestment Proceeds of any Shares issued under a Reinvestment Plan with respect to such Share, and (d) after termination of the primary portion of the Offering in which such Class T Common Shares and Class D Common Shares were sold, the end of the month in which the Corporation, with the assistance of the Dealer Manager, determines that Total Corporation-Level Underwriting Compensation paid with respect to the primary portion of such Offering is equal to ten percent of the Gross Proceeds of the primary portion of such Offering.
-If a Class T Common Share or Class D Common Share converts to a number of Class I Common Shares pursuant to clause (c) above, all Shares issued under a Reinvestment Plan with respect to such Share, if any, will also convert into a number of Class I Common Shares equal to the Class T Conversion Rate or Class D Conversion Rate, as applicable.
+Each Class T Common Share and Class D Common Share shall automatically and without any action on the part of the holder thereof convert into a number of Class I Common Shares equal to the Class T Conversion Rate or Class D Conversion Rate, respectively, on the earliest of (a) a Listing of Class I Common Shares, (b) a merger or consolidation of the Corporation with or into another entity, or the sale or other disposition of all or substantially all of the Corporation's assets, (c) the end of the month in which the Dealer Manager in conjunction with the Corporation's transfer agent determines that total Selling Commissions and Stockholder Servicing Fees paid with respect to such Share would exceed 8.75% of the sum of the Gross Proceeds from the sale of such Share and the aggregate Reinvestment Proceeds of any Shares issued under a Reinvestment Plan with respect to such Share, and (d) after termination of the primary portion of the Offering in which such Class T Common Shares and Class D Common Shares were sold, the end of the month in which the Corporation, with the assistance of the Dealer Manager, determines that Total Corporation-Level Underwriting Compensation paid with respect to the primary portion of such Offering is equal to ten percent of the Gross Proceeds of the primary portion of such Offering.
+If a Class T Common Share or Class D Common Share converts to a number of Class I Common Shares equal to the Class T Conversion Rate or Class D Conversion Rate, as applicable.